-Often means labeling objects (usually with particular categories), and having rules based on these categories.
+Often means labeling objects with particular categories, and having rules based on these categories.

-(And while you can sort of implement DAC with MAC, it's not a very sane solution.)
+- while you can sort of implement DAC with MAC, this is often so messy

-If you squint, there is sometimes very little difference between a category that a MAC system works on and a group that a DAC works on.
+If you squint, there is sometimes very little difference between a MAC category and a DAC group (whatever the preferred terms are).

-...in what they mean to use - the difference lies largely in who may change them - the admin, or the relevant user.
+That is, very similar to useand users - the remaining difference may lie largely in who may change the permissions - the admin, or the relevant user.